 Welcome to the National Monuments Service

-The National Monuments Service is part of the Department of Arts, Heritage and the Gaeltacht and plays a key role in the protection of our archaeological heritage.
+The National Monuments Service is part of the Department of Culture, Heritage and the Gaeltacht and plays a key role in the protection of our archaeological heritage.

 The NMS has responsibility for:

 - Archaeological issues arising at National Monuments in State care.

 - The conservation and management (including visitor services) of these monuments is the responsibility of the Office of Public Works.